According to home-buying and selling resource HomeLight, approximately 27 million homes in the United States have crawl spaces.

 Note how we said difficult but not impossible.
 You’d be very limited on your insulation options, as you’d be required to use spray foam rather than rigid boards.
-You could insulate these tight areas though.
+You could insulate these tight areas, though.

 You’ve decided to insulate your crawl space.
 Now the question becomes which insulating material you should choose.

-As we’ve discussed on the blog before, rigid foam can be made of one of several materials.
+As we’ve discussed on the blog before, rigid foam is made of one of several materials.
 These are extruded polystyrene or XPS, polyisocyanurate aka polyiso, or expanded polystyrene or EPS.

 Although it doesn’t matter as much in a crawl space, foam board is also a great acoustic insulator besides insulating thermally.

 Some building codes might require that the foam is covered in fire protectant if the crawl space walls are taller than five feet.